Azure/Oracle-Workloads-for-Azure/oracle-migration-assessment-tool/README.md

    -AzureRegion      : Name of the Azure region to be used when generating Azure resource recommendations.
 Default is 'westus'.

+   -Debug            : Generates debug output.

 SAMPLE:
-   oma-tool.ps1 -SourceFolder "C:\Reports" -TemplateFileName "C:\Templates\AWR Analysis template spreadsheet.xlsx"
+   oma-tool.ps1 -SourceFolder "C:\Reports" -AzureRegion westus